aragon/geo-browser-contracts/README.md

 ## Plugin Setup contracts

 So far, we have been talking about the plugin contracts.
-However, they need to be prepared and installed to a DAO, and a DAO needs to approve for it.
+However, they need to be prepared and installed on a DAO and for this, a DAO needs to approve for it.
 To this end, PluginSetup contracts act as an install script in charge of preparing installations, updates and uninstallations.
 They always have two steps:

-1. An unprivileged step to prepare the plugin and request permissions
+1. An unprivileged step to prepare the plugin and request any privileged changes
-2. An approval step in which editors eventually execute an action that applies the requested installation, upgrade or uninstallation
+2. An approval step after which, editors execute an action that applies the requested installation, upgrade or uninstallation

 [Learn more](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/setup)